 However, the main reasons of the journal birth were the love for art in general, the aim of helping the often overlooked talented artists to find their audience, the understanding of the importance of art.
 The educational aspect is also of prime importance as there are many links to various external sources and key information in the constructive texts.
 Thus, the reader can find more relevant information himself.

 In order to achieve these goals Secret Thirteen journal also constantly collaborates with various festivals and promoters.
-It has already partnered with such contemporary music events as Unsound (Poland), Skaņu Mežs (Latvia) and Sūpynės (Lithuania).
+It has already partnered with such contemporary music events as Unsound (Poland), L.E.V.
+Festival (Spain), Skaņu Mežs (Latvia) and Sūpynės (Lithuania).

 The founder of Secret Thirteen is Justinas Mikulskis, music producer and critic, who actively observes and analyzes the cultural world as well as participates in it.
 Having started as a musicmaker under S13 alias, he suddenly turned to journalism and founded the journal.
 However, Mikulskis is still active as a musician and DJ and his eclectic sets can be heard in various Lithuanian festivals and cultural events.
 Apart from Justinas Mikulskis, there are other contributors including music journalist and linguist Paulius Ilevičius, who also writes in Suru.lt blog, Radvilė Nakaitė, professional cultural manager, producer, event organizer, journalist and art critic.
-In July of 2013 Experimental, Drone artist Lukas Petraitis (aka Luke Marvel) complemented the team.
-Shortly after, the journal was joined by professional photographer Laima Stasiulionytė and moderator Evelina Atkočiūnaitė.
+In August of 2013 the journal was joined by professional photographer Laima Stasiulionytė and moderator Evelina Atkočiūnaitė.
+In February of 2014 the journal was joined by journalist Armando Valdés.
+After some time Milda Batakytė joined the journal team to write cultural features and Alexander Iadarola complemented the group with his witty music reviews and interviews.
 The major role in the founding of the journal was also played by Margarita Niedvaraitė, a lawyer with the huge interest in art, who encouraged Mikulskis to target international audiences, overcome the language and cultural barriers and discover the place in the market.
 Unfortunately, in the Autumn of 2012 Niedvaraite left the journal for personal reasons.

 This section of the journal is updated every week and gains the most attention.
 The original idea was to present Drone, Ambient, Noise, Electro-acoustic compilations, based on rhythmless structures, wide soundscapes with the tendencies to minimalism and abstractions.
 However, this idea was gradually rejected and instead the criteria of unique emotional emphasis and conceptual integrity were applied.
 It became clear, that in home environment most composers, artists, record collectors and label owners listen to much wider variety of music, ranging from Industrial to refined electronica to Avant-garde, Jazz or Folk.